lcavorsi/MySQL-Database-song-tracks-streams---creation-and-advanced-queries/README.md

-# MySQL-Database creation-and-advanced-queries -Songs streams
+# MySQL - Database creation and advanced queries - Songs streams
-This mock database records information about songs digital streaming
+This mock database records information about songs, artists, and number of streams in different Countries.
+It also includes information about different stakeholders within the digital music publishing sector (publishers, aggregators, PROs, labels).
+This database is designed with the aim to calculate royalties for artists, through analysis of the data.